 The increasing number of electric vehicles affects the demand for new-generation charging stations.
 Charging time still remains the main hurdle to buying an electric vehicle.
 So, with the growth of the fast-charging station market share, EVs will spread even faster.
 It is no longer relevant to develop charging networks without smart management systems.
 Charging operators and governments should focus on implementing the latest solutions to provide EV owners with top service and thus stimulating the further spread of electric vehicles and following the CO2 emission allowances.

 GO TO-U is aimed at providing integrated services to both EV drivers and businesses that own charging stations.
 With the growth of the electric vehicle charging station market, we face the need not only for defining car chargers target but also for providing hassle-free tools to work with them.

 GO TO-U provides the smartest solution for electric vehicle charging market players.
-Using reliable equipment from world-renowned electric vehicle charging station market leaders and pioneering the mobile app TO-U and Back Office TO-U, we have created the world of EV privileges.
+Using reliable equipment from world-renowned electric vehicle charging station market leaders and pioneering the mobile app GO TO-U and Back Office GO TO-U, we have created the world of EV privileges.
 Our management, marketing, and PR tools take owning a charging station to the next level.
 With over 65k chargers on the map, our service is a pure pleasure for EV owners who find the navigation and booking tools unique and user-friendly.

 So, don’t hesitate to switch to an EV or becoming a player in the global EV charging infrastructure.
 Just contact us if you have any questions about joining the “green” future.